Wii Remote: Wii Remote Plus

 In September 2010, rumors were circulating of a Wii Remote with Wii MotionPlus already built in after the box art for the upcoming FlingSmash revealed it to be bundled with "Wii Remote Plus".
 Nintendo initially declined to comment, but later announced the device on September 29, 2010, confirming it to be a Wii Remote with MotionPlus built in, allowing players to use peripherals like the Wii Zapper and Wii Wheel and comfortably use the Wii Remote horizontally without having to remove the Wii MotionPlus attachment from the Wii Remote.
-Wii Remote Plus competed with Microsoft Corporation's Kinect and Sony Computer Entertainment's PlayStation Move with PlayStation Eye motion controllers, respectively.
-Nintendo later announced that the remote would be available in white, black, blue and pink.
+The Wii Remote Plus competed with Microsoft's Kinect and Sony Computer Entertainment's PlayStation Move with PlayStation Eye motion controllers, respectively.
+Nintendo later announced that the Wii Remote Plus would be available in white, black, blue and pink.
 It was released in Australia on October 28, 2010, in Europe on November 5, 2010, in North America on November 7, 2010, and in Japan on November 11, 2010.